Mercury-Language/mercury/Documentation/README.MS-VisualC.md

    with Visual Studio (e.g. `vcvarsall.bat`, `vcvars32.bat` or `vcvars64.bat`) to
    set up the environment for MSVC.

-2. Enter the following command to start MSYS2 shell 32-bit MSVC:
+2. Enter the following command to start MSYS2 shell with 32-bit MSVC:

         C:\> C:\msys64\msys2_shell.cmd -use-full-path -mingw32